Multinational Force in Lebanon: Italcon mission 1982–1984

-The 2,300-strong Italian Contingent (Italcon) landed in Beirut on September 24; it was made up of paratroopers from the Folgore Brigade, infantry units from the Bersaglieri regiments, Marines of the San Marco Regiment, and a military medical corp with a field hospital.
+The 2,300-strong Italian Contingent (Italcon) landed in Beirut on September 24; it was made up of paratroopers from the Paratroopers Brigade "Folgore", troops drawn from the Bersaglieri battalions, Marines of the San Marco Regiment, and the army's medical corp with a field hospital.
 The Italian area of responsibility was south of the city, near the refugee camps of Sabra, Shatila, and Burj al Barahinah.
 Italcon was commanded by Gen. Franco Angioni.

 British Forces Lebanon (BRITFORLEB) 1982–1984

-The involvement of British forces in the Multinational Force was agreed by the UK Government on 15 December 1982.
+The involvement of British forces in the Multinational Force was agreed by the UK Government on December 15, 1982.
 The American request for UK military support posed a dilemma for Prime Minister Margaret Thatcher who was wary of entanglement in the complex conflict in Lebanon.
 However, she agreed to a small, limited commitment as a token effort to support the UK-US 'special relationship'.
 The contingent of BRITFORLEB, codenamed Operation Hyperion, was limited to an armoured reconnaissance squadron equipped with Ferret armoured cars with, at most, 115 deployed personnel.
 British Forces were based in the East Beirut district of Regie Hadath.
 The contingent did not suffer any fatalities and was withdrawn, with the other multinational contingents, in February 1984.
 BRITFORLEB consisted of three squadron-sized rotations from armoured reconnaissance units: C Sqn (Feb-Aug 1983) and A Sqn (Aug-Dec 1983) from the 1st Queens Dragoon Guards, and A Sqn (Dec 1983-Feb 1984) of the 16th/5th The Queen's Royal Lancers.